6,409 views

 Application Essays, Candidate Evaluation & Demographics

 There are stark differences between the HBS and GSB application main essay prompts.
-The hallmark of the GSB application is its What Matters Most and Why essay– one of several GSB essay prompts– whereas the single open-ended HBS essay prompt takes a very different approach.
-Sample HBS essays from successful admits and sample GSB essays from successful admits are instructive to applicants.
-Outside the actual essay prompts, both programs embed within their application forms extensive short answer questions that are not to be dismissed, as they present opportunities for the applicant to share more about themselves.
+The hallmark of the GSB application is its What Matters Most and Why essay—one of several GSB essay prompts—whereas the updated HBS essay prompts take a very different approach.
+Sample HBS and GSB essays from successful admits are instructive for applicants.

-Rishabh Agarwal, one of Stacy Blackman Consulting’s successful admits to both HBS and the GSB, shared the differences between his HBS and GSB essay approach.
-For HBS, “there were endless amounts of topics and stories that you could choose from, which made planning and brainstorming more crucial.
-I had to ensure that I was able to highlight parts of my career and life in one cohesive essay.”
 For GSB, “there are a couple of more focused essay prompts with room to share other parts of your story in optional short-answer questions.
 It’s helpful to think about how all the essays and questions relate to each other.
 I made sure I wasn’t being redundant in my responses, while also making it a point to highlight various parts of my application in the most applicable section.”

-Rishabh Agarwal added about the interview process difference.
-For HBS, “the interview was strictly 30 mins that started and ended exactly on time.
-It was rapid questions and very detailed questions about my career and goals.
-It was fast-paced, intense, and diligent.”
-For GSB, “I interviewed in NYC.
-The interview was longer at 45+ minutes, and it was more conversational.
+For GSB, “I interviewed in New York City.
+The interview was longer, at 45+ minutes, and more conversational.
 It was more about building a rapport with the interviewer and less about explaining career path or future goals.
 I liked and enjoyed both interviews and how they were conducted.
 The interview formats and style seem representative of each school’s approach to the interview process and MBA education.”

-2. Autobiographical and also key achievements
+2. Autobiographical and key achievements

 Similarly, academic stats, intellectual horsepower, leadership track record, career clarity, and proven drive are all table stakes equally for HBS and GSB admissions, as you can see from the chart below.